awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-geo.md

 In this configuration, if you create a health check for which the value of **Domain Name** matches the name of the records and then associate the health check with those records, health check results will be unpredictable\.

 For geolocation records, if an endpoint is unhealthy, Route 53 looks for a record for the larger, associated geographic region\.
 For example, suppose you have records for a state in the United States, for the United States, for North America, and for all locations \(**Location** is **Default**\)\.
 If the endpoint for the state record is unhealthy, Route 53 checks the records for the United States, for North America, and for all locations, in that order, until it finds a record that has a healthy endpoint\.
 If all applicable records are unhealthy, including the record for all locations, Route 53 responds to the DNS query using the value for the record for the smallest geographic region\.

+## Record ID<a name="rrsets-values-geo-set-id"></a>

+Enter a value that uniquely identifies this record in the group of geolocation records\.